terraform-viettelidc/terraform-provider-vcloud/website/docs/r/ip_space.html.markdown

 ---
-layout: "vcd"
+layout: "vcloud"
 page_title: "Viettel IDC Cloud: vcloud_ip_space"
-sidebar_current: "docs-vcd-resource-ip-space"
+sidebar_current: "docs-vcloud-resource-ip-space"
 description: |-
   Provides a resource to manage IP Spaces for IP address management needs.
 IP Spaces provide structured approach to allocating public and private IP addresses by preventing the use of overlapping IP addresses across organizations and organization VDCs.
 ---

-# vcd\_ip\_space
+# vcloud\_ip\_space

 Provides a resource to manage IP Spaces for IP address management needs.
 IP Spaces provide structured approach to allocating public and private IP addresses by preventing the use of overlapping IP addresses across organizations and organization VDCs.

-IP Spaces require VCD 10.4.1+ with NSX-T.
+IP Spaces require Vcloud 10.4.1+ with NSX-T.

 ## Example Usage (Private IP Space)